“She is fantastic – picks up a whole routine in half a day, just watching.” – Gloria de Werd, Judy Garland’s dance-in on “A Star Is Born”

 Above is the reconstructed complete version of the number, including the outtake middle section discovered in 2016.

 September 11, 1953: Also on this day, newspapers reported on the recent court appearance (September 10th) by Judy and husband Sid Luft and the corresponding case of Sid’s ex-wife, Lynn Bari, had petitioned the court to hold Sid in contempt.
 Bari alleged that Sid had not disclosed his increased income for the previous year.
 In other words, she wanted more money in child support.
 The judge threw the case out.

 September 11, 1954: “Picturegoer” magazine completed its two-part A Star Is Born feature.

 Photo provided by Kim Lundgreen.
 Thanks, Kim!

 September 11, 1964: The end of Judy’s TV series is mentioned in this article, calling it “the flashiest failure of the [previous] season.”
 Failure or not, it’s Judy’s image that’s used to draw people to the article even though her show only received a one-sentence mention.
 In other words, even if the show wasn’t considered a success Judy Garland was still a mega-star.

-September 11, 2013: This article from the Studio Daily website and written by Bryant Frazier explained the process of converting The Wizard of Oz into 3D.
+September 11, 2013: This article from the Studio Daily website written by Bryant Frazier explains the process of converting The Wizard of Oz into 3D.